urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 If you refresh your browser you should now see a tile labelled “counter”.
 Click there to see the Counter frontend from the `/con` file and increment the state of the `/counter` shrub.

 ## Building on the Counter
-If you know your way around Gall, you should now be able to make some minor changes to the counter example above.
+You should now be able to make some minor changes to the counter example above.
 Try the following:

 * Initialize the shrub with a default state if the given `(unit vase)` in `+init` is empty.
-* Add more pokes like `%dec`, `%add`, and `%sub` on the backend.
+* Add pokes for `%dec`, `%add`, and `%sub`.
-* Add those pokes to the frontend interface, with one button per poke.